 Homeschooling is legal in the state of Texas.
 Children who are taught at home are exempt from the compulsory attendance requirement in the same way as students who are enrolled in a private school.

-Parents who homeschool their children in Dallas need to follow certain rules, for example following a course of study that includes good citizenship.
+Parents who homeschool their children in Dallas need to follow certain rules, which they should make themselves familiar with.
 Parents also need to keep in mind that the public school district may ask them to provide assurances in writing that they intend on homeschooling their child.

 New parents can contact the Texan Department of Education for more assistance.
 There are also groups like The Down Syndrome Guild where parents can connect with those who have children enrolled in a range of special needs programs in the city.